 Position the first wire passing from the Mesio-buccal groove and the midpoint of the slope of the distolingual cusp of the opposite side first molar (Adults) or Second Primary Molar (children).

-The second wire is placed on the occlusal plane of the same side, the wire coincided with the centre of the mandibular foramen or a 3.5mm radius from this point.
+The second wire is placed on the occlusal plane of the same side, the wire coincided with the center of the mandibular foramen or a 3.5mm radius from this point.

 success rate in children was found to be 93% when compared to 82% in children.